ParallelAgile/CodeBot/codegen-process-guide/getting-started/web-console.md

 Here you can change the `project name`, `description` and other settings.

-It's possible to change the `project code` - double-click the textfield to make it editable.
-This is "subtly discouraged", though, as the project code is used in the generated API REST endpoints; i.e. the URLs will change.
-The project code is also used in the hosted API and React website; so any affected apps or bookmarks would need to be updated.
+As you can see, the `project code` ("lba2" in the screenshot) is greyed-out.
+This is to discourage changing it, as doing so affects the generated REST API endpoints.
+The `project code` is also used in the hosted API and React website; so any inbound links or bookmarks would need to be updated.
+It's also used elsewhere, e.g. generated Java package names.

+However, there are cases where you might want to change it, e.g. if you're using the "default" project, you might want to change the `project code` to something besides "default".

+Simply **double-click** the `project code` text field to make it editable.

 The `project name` and `description` are a bit safer to change, though!
 They're also used in the generated output - they appear in project documentation such as README files and the Swagger/OpenAPI docs.